 8. Use any excess funds in your Flexible Spending Account

-My company doesn’t use Flexible Spending Accounts, so this one doesn’t apply for me.
-However, I know a lot of people who use these accounts and not everyone knows that these are a use it or loose it benefits.
+My company doesn’t use Flexible Spending Accounts, so this one doesn’t apply to me.
+However, I know a lot of people who use these accounts and not everyone knows that these are a use it or lose it benefits.

-Check with your human resource person and if you are on a FSA account use up your funds asap.
+Check with your human resource person and if you are on an FSA account use up your funds asap.

 Please note that FSA accounts are separate from an HSA accounts which will roll over from year to year.